As you know, we live in a new world of technology today.

 This feature alone saved me a trip to the bank, which we can all appreciate today with the high gas prices!

-All of them allow you to setup automated deposits, making it even easier to invest.
-Two of my favorite robo-advisors (as many call them) are:
+All of them allow you to set up automated deposits, making it even easier to invest.
+Three of my favorite robo-advisors (as many call them) are:

 Automate Your Finances

 I know there are many more financial tools out there, but I see these as a few of the core tools I’ll use for quite some time.
 At least until the technology evolves again!

 These tools save me a lot of time and help me keep my money management to just a few healthy minutes per day.

 How do you automate the management of your finances?